Ladysnake/ModWinder/README.md

  Originally made by [Ladysnake](https://github.com/ladysnake)

- Edited LadyLib available for source building or jar downloading at [my fork of it](https://github.com/sschr15/LadyLib)
+ Edited LadyLib available for source building or jar downloading at ~~my fork of it~~ the official [LadyLib repository](https://github.com/Ladysnake/LadyLib/releases)!
+It does however require you to use the modwinder branch if you want the source code.

 ## Gaspunk